 An IT-OSS manager at a comms service provider notes, “Nagios XI has a custom API feature, and we can expose custom APIs for our integration.
 This is a great feature.”

-Nagios Core is ranked 10th in Network Monitoring Software with 12 reviews while Nagios XI is ranked 8th in Network Monitoring Software with 13 reviews.
-Nagios Core is rated 8.4, while Nagios XI is rated 8.0.
-The top reviewer of Nagios Core writes "Well priced, lightweight and reliable".
-On the other hand, the top reviewer of Nagios XI writes "Easy to use and deploy with helpful technical support".
-Nagios Core is most compared with Zabbix, Centreon, Icinga, OP5 Monitor and PRTG Network Monitor, whereas Nagios XI is most compared with Zabbix, PRTG Network Monitor, Centreon, SolarWinds NPM and Icinga.
+Nagios Core is ranked 8th in Network Monitoring Software with 16 reviews while Nagios XI is ranked 6th in Network Monitoring Software with 13 reviews.
+Nagios Core is rated 8.2, while Nagios XI is rated 8.0.
+The top reviewer of Nagios Core writes "An Open Source Fully Featured Data Centre Monitoring Tool".
+On the other hand, the top reviewer of Nagios XI writes "Reasonably priced, reliable, and good return on investment".
+Nagios Core is most compared with Zabbix, Centreon, Icinga, OP5 Monitor and Meraki Dashboard, whereas Nagios XI is most compared with Zabbix, PRTG Network Monitor, Icinga, Wireshark and SolarWinds NPM.
 See our Nagios Core vs. Nagios XI report.

 We monitor all Network Monitoring Software reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.